DataBiosphere/terra-scientific-pipelines-service/pipelines/imputation/scientificValidation/README.md

 * sample_chunk_size - number of samples to split by (default of 50000)

 #### Outputs
-* recombined_reference_panel - output vcf after mitigation
+* output_vcf - output vcf after mitigation algorithm has been run
-algorithm has been run
+* output_vcf_index - index of output vcf

 ## SubsetVcfByBedFile